stevenrchun/lassh/README.md

 #### Other Operations
 Since each `lassh.config` is a valid ssh config file, if you want to add an option like LocalForward, simply add the host and edit the `lassh.config` file to add more options (or contribute to add the relevant feature to LaSSH!!).

+## Testing
+Tests can be written by running `python -m unittest test.test_lassh` while in the `lassh` python package directory.